 We believe that society has been bound by preconceived ideas about what people can and can’t do for far too long.
 Factors such as gender, social backgrounds, ethnicity and ‘who you know’ have had a greater impact on the professional world than most are ready to admit.

 We are going a step beyond saying that the gender pay gap is important.
 Find out more about our approach and reach our full Gender Pay Gap report.

 As part of our Inclusion and Diversity strategy, Schroders has made a pledge with the Equal Opportunities Commission (EOC) on The Racial Diversity & Inclusion Charter For Employers.

 In Hong Kong, ethnic minority youths are an important part of our future workforce.
 To support and enable a fair access to career and education opportunities, we participated in the EMbRACE - EMerging Talent Internship Project, organized by The Zubin Foundation in partnership with the EOC, to offer career exposure for tertiary ethnic minority students.

-Schroders is one of the 44 voting members in the Hong Kong Lesbian, Gay, Bisexual and Transgender (LGBT+) Interbank Forum.
-The forum was founded in 2006 as an inter-organisational forum for LGBT+ personnel working in Hong Kong’s financial sector.
-We get together to share best practices that support diversity and inclusion of LGBT+ employees and enable a more inclusive community.
+Schroders is one of the 49 member companies in the Hong Kong Lesbian, Gay, Bisexual and Transgender (LGBT+) Interbank Forum.
+The forum was founded in 2006 as an informal group to bring together LGBT members of the financial industry in Hong Kong and their allies.
+Its aim was to coordinate activities, share best practices and leverage resources on common interests.